Real-time Twitter sentiment analysis in Azure Stream Analytics

 Create an event hub namespace and event hub

-In this procedure, you first create an event hub namespace, and then you add an event hub to that namespace.
+Create an event hub namespace, and then add an event hub to that namespace.
 Event hub namespaces are used to logically group related event bus instances.

 Log in to the Azure portal and click Create a resource > Internet of Things > Event Hub.

 In the Create namespace blade, enter a namespace name such as